The terms 'action' and 'keywork' are, to some degree, interchangeable.

 the odd bent key thrown in for fun.

-There are four factors that affect spring action: The diameter of the
+and key corks.
+There are four factors that affect spring action: The diameter

-spring; its length; the material its made of and the degree of offset
+of the spring; its length; the material its made of and the degree of

-pressing one key down actuates another - hopefully at the same time.
-If
+On most instruments pressing one key down actuates another - hopefully

-you press such a key down and feel a slight clunk, take a closer look
+If you press a linked key down and feel a slight clunk, take a closer

 down moves a millimetre or so before it moves the key it's connected to.